Our Complaints Handling Procedure

-If it is clear that you remain dissatisfied the partner will inform you of the existence of our formal complaints procedure by sending you a copy of this procedure.
+If it is clear that you remain dissatisfied then you will be sent a copy of this document setting out our formal complaints procedure.

 We will ask the person investigating the complaint to recommend the action which they believe would be recommended by the Legal Ombudsman if the complaint was referred to the Legal Ombudsman.

 The person investigating your complaint will provide you with an assessment report together setting out their findings and any relevant recommendations in respect of the issues you raise.
 A copy of the report will be first be forwarded to us.
 We will generally follow the recommendations made but if we think they are not appropriate we will explain our reasons to you.

 We will investigate your complaint and provide our final response to you within 8 weeks of the date we receive it.
 We will not charge you for our time spent dealing with the complaint.

 If we have to change any of the timescales above, we will contact you to explain why.

 If for any reason you are not satisfied with the outcome, you can request a review of the findings by our Managing Partner.
 The review will take the form of a further investigation but merely focus on the report and findings from our Professional Standards & Risk team or Independent Complaints Handler.
 The request should be made in writing to firstname.lastname@example.org.
 We will acknowledge receipt of your request within five working days.

 If you are still not satisfied, the next step is for you to contact the Legal Ombudsman (http://www.legalombudsman.org.uk/) by one of the following methods:

 - Telephone outside the UK: + 44 12245 3050